dmenin/EthToSql/README.md

 ### Parse Consecutive Range of Blocks

 The parseRange function parses a range of blocks.
-It checks if the block is already on the DB to avoid parsin it twice
+It checks if the block is already on the DB to avoid parsing it twice

 ```python
 ets.parseRange(1,  #start